WangJing-wwj/LVBW/README.md

 1. `train_expert`: Step 1 of watermarking: training expert models and recording trajectories.
 1. `generate_labels`: Step 2 of watermarking: generating poisoned labels from trajectories.
 1. `select_flips`: Step 3 of watermarking: strategically flipping labels within some budget.
 1. `train_user`: Use watermarked labels to train a model.
-Evaluate watermarking by ACC/ASR of this model and get verification results（i.e.,p-value and △P）.
+Evaluate watermarking by ACC/ASR of this model and get verification results（i.e.,p-value and $\Delta P$）.

 More documentation can be found in the `schemas` folder.